rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 *Default:* `---`

 Comma separated list of directories where the plugin will be looking for included files.
-<br>
-Note: the plugin doesn't know any standard include paths.
+* Note: the plugin doesn't know any standard include paths.
 If they should be used, configure them manually using this property.

 <br>
+<br>
-<i>Example:</i> `include, /usr/include`
+*Example:* `include, /usr/include`

 ===
 ### sonar.cxx.forceIncludes